williambergmann/advanced-module-practice/README.md

 * npm install
 * npm start
 * What shows up in the terminal?
-* If you are on a windows machine, remove the single quotes from package.json in "start": "nodemon --exec 'eslint src && babel-node src/index'",
+* If you are on a windows machine, remove the single quotes from package.json in "start": "nodemon --exec 'babel-node src/index'",

 ## Do
 * Implement code for subtract module